-Most common bidding, budgeting and campaign planning tasks that advertisers big and small perform align well with Bing Ads Automated rules.
+Most common bidding, budgeting and campaign planning tasks that advertisers big and small perform align well with Microsoft Advertising Automated rules.
 The ability to schedule keyword bid adjustments and campaign operations on daily, weekly, and monthly basis can amount to invaluable time savings and efficiency gains.

 Examples of common automated rules and bids

 - Start and stop your campaigns for special events